processity/dreamhouse-audicity/TUTORIAL.md

 ### The Dreamhouse Sample Application

 Dreamhouse is a sample application originated by the Salesforce developer relations team.
-The Audicity fork of the Dreamhouse app consists of a few additional features.
+The Processity Data History fork of the Dreamhouse app consists of a few additional features.
 It is called `dreamhouse-audicity`.
-These features provide additional context to someone learning how to install and configure Audicity as well as more interesting trace data than the standard Dreamhouse app might produce.
+These features provide additional context to someone learning how to install and configure Processity Data History as well as more interesting trace data than the standard Dreamhouse app might produce.

 ### Installation and Setup